annarife99/Final-Project-MLOps/reports/README.md

 >
 > Answer:

-The total code coverage of our code is X%.
+The total code coverage can be seen as a measure of how much of the source code of a program has been executed during testing.
+For example, if our program has 100 lines of code and 80 of them have been executed during testing, the code coverage would be 80%.
+In our case, due to a lack of time, we obtain he total code coverage of our code is X%.

 ### Question 9